-Dolly opens first Dixie Stampede Dinner Attraction in Pigeon Forge, Tenn.
+Dolly opens first Stampede Dinner Attraction in Pigeon Forge, Tenn.

-Part musical, part rodeo and Wild West show, Dixie Stampede thundered into Pigeon Forge, Tenn., in June of 1988, with a mix of music, food and fun.
+Part musical, part rodeo and Wild West show, Dolly Parton’s Stampede thundered into Pigeon Forge, Tenn., in June of 1988, with a mix of music, food and fun.
 More than a year earlier, Dolly Parton along with other developers came up with this concept and brought it to fruition.

 The original show was called “The Life and Times of Billy Kincaid,” featuring the adventures of a young man from Tennessee who heads West.
 Along the journey, he encountered Wild West legends, such as Wild Bill Hickok, Chief Sitting Bull and Calamity Jane and took part in raids and shootouts.
 For guests, it was a one-of-a-kind, Wild West musical comedy.